AfnanBq/AVQA/README.md

 # Arabic Visual Question Answering
-This Project aims to create VQA system based on Standard Arabic dataset.
+This project aims to create VQA system based on Standard Arabic dataset.
 ## Table of contents
 * [Introduction](#introduction)
 * [Scope of functionalities](#scope-of-functionalities)